 I first published this recipe over eight years ago — in the summer of 2010.
 While I’ve redone a lot of old recipes in this blog and republished them with newer and better photos and, hopefully, recipes with clearer instructions, I’ve never attempted to change anything with this recipe.
 Not the plating, not the photos, not the instructions.
 Why not?
 Because everything about this Thai snack is just perfect.
 I have, however, adding some tips about cutting mangoes.

 What’s the obsession with this Thai sweet snack anyway?
 I just find it both amazing and interesting at how Filipinos and Thai like combining sticky rice with sweet mangoes.
 If you’re a Filipino living abroad craving for suman with ripe mangoes but suman is not available, this Thai version of basically the same dish — sticky rice and mangoes with sweet coconut sauce — is something that you can prepare at home.
 Canned coconut milk can be substituted for fresh.
 Glutinous rice is not hard to find although they may be called by other names depending on your location.
 And mangoes are popular the world over.

 Khao neaw mamuang is a popular snack in Thailand.
 You’ll find the dressed up version in restaurants but equally delicious (minus the plating) street food versions can be had for just a fraction of the price.

 While there’s nothing like fresh coconut cream, the canned version is not an altogether bad substitute.
 For instructions on how to extract coconut cream and milk, click here.
 If using canned, get coconut cream instead of coconut milk, reserve what you need for the sauce and just dilute the remainder with water for cooking the rice.

-Arrange the mango slices around the rice, dividing them equally among the four plates.
+Arrange the mango slices around the rice and pour in the coconut milk.

-Sprinkle the toasted sesame seeds over the rice and mangoes and serve.
+Sprinkle the rice and mango slices with toasted sesame seeds and enjoy!